 1. Background: 4K Plex Streaming 101.

 - What is Transcoding?
 A vital mechanism for adaptive streaming.
-It converts an encoded digital file (MPEG4, for instance) into a “new version” to reduce size, and to better meet the viewer’s hardware and network resources.
+It converts an encoded digital file (MPEG4, for instance) into a “new version” to reduce the size and to better meet the viewer’s hardware and network resources.
 Transcoding is a necessary task to ensure that the content reaches the widest audience possible with different devices and Internet resources.
 This is the reason why Youtube and Netflix are kings of streaming, as they have massive computational resources to transcode plus Content Delivery Networks (CDNs) to reduce network latencies.

 - What is Direct Play?
 Direct Play is an important streaming technique where the file is sent directly to the client’s device “as is” without alteration.
 The device can directly play a source media file as long as it is fully compatible with the client’s capabilities, including container, bitrate, encoder, and resolution.

 - What is a Direct Stream?
 This is the process of extracting video and audio tracks and repackaging them into a compatible file container such as MP4.
 Direct streams are used when resolution and media type (H.264 or H.265) are compatible with the device but the file container isn’t (i.e MP4, MKV, AVI, FLV, etc).
 This strategy puts little pressure on the CPU and doesn’t compromise quality.

 4K Plex streams can use any of the above methods.